Exploring Bangkok with kids: A family-friendly travel guide

 Located in Sukhumvit residential area not far from the On Nut Sky Train station, the Ibis Styles Bangkok Sukhumvit 50 is an ideal choice for those visiting Bangkok with kids who are looking for a family room at a lower cost.
 There’s not too much to see while walking around this area, but the hotel is pleasantly modern and creative, with easy access to the international airports via the expressway and easy access to the city centre via the metro.

+Read our review of the Ibis Styles Bangkok Sukhumvit 50 for more information.
 We loved the modern lobby and family rooms with a bunk bed.

 bangkok with kids